|Title:||Organization of the Python community|

 - Give more autonomy to Python teams;

-- Replace the BDFL (Guido van Rossum) with a new "Python Core Board" of 3 members which have limited roles.
-Their key role is mostly to decide how a PEP is approved (or rejected or deferred).
+- Replace the BDFL (Guido van Rossum) with a new "Python Steering Committee" of 5 members which has limited roles: basically decide how decisions are taken, but don't take decisions.

-This PEP describes the organization of the whole Python development community, from Python users to the Python Core Board.
+This PEP describes the organization of the whole Python development community, from Python users to the Python Steering Committee.
 Describing all groups and all roles in the same document helps to make the organization more consistent.

-The number of governance changes is minimized to get a smooth transition from the old to the new organization.
+The number of governance changes is minimized to get a smooth transition from the old BDFL organization to the new Steering Committee organization.

 One key design of the organization is to avoid decision bottlenecks.
 Discussions and decisions are distributed into Python teams where experts in each topic can be found.
 The expectation is smoother discussions on PEPs: fewer people with better knowledge of the topic.

-Previously, almost all decisions have been taken by the Benevolent Dictator For Life (BDFL).
+Previously, most decisions have been taken by the Benevolent Dictator For Life (BDFL), Guido van Rossum.
 The growing popularity of Python increased the pressure on a single person.
 The proposed organization distributes decisions and responsibilities to reduce the pressure and avoid wearing any individual down.

-To keep most of the decision power within the hands of the community, the Python Core Board has very limited roles.
+To keep most of the decision power within the hands of the community, the Python Steering Committee has very limited roles.
 The idea is to reduce the risk that a group of people or companies "takes over" the Python project through just a couple individuals.
 The project must remain autonomous and open to everybody.

-The most sensitives PEPs are decided by democracy: a vote reserved to core developers, a PEP is only approved if the number of "+1" exceed the number of "-1" (see the PEP process section below for the vote details).
+The most sensitives PEPs are decided by democracy: a vote reserved to core developers, see the PEP process section below for the voting method.

 - The Python community is open to everyone.